Andrettin/Wyrmsun/readme.txt

 * Heroes
 - Derro Thugs can now be created as custom heroes for (usable for Nidavellir quests).
-- Heroes can now have a "Knowledge (Magic)" stat (seen in the unit's popup when hovering over its portrait when it is selected).
+- Heroes can now have a "Knowledge (Magic)" stat (seen in the unit's popup when hovering over its portrait when it is selected), used for identifying magic items.
+For every five Knowledge (Magic) levels the unit also gains one maximum mana.

 * Items
 - Added "Scroll of Sagan Allegiance", which transforms a gnomish unit (including gnomish custom heroes) into their faction equivalent for the Sagan Tribe.
 - Magic and unique items now start out unidentified.
 They are automatically identified when characters have a sufficient Knowledge (Magic) level.

+* Literary Works
-- The Alvissmol (literary work) now increases Knowledge (Magic) by 1, instead of increasing mana.
+- The Alvissmol now increases Knowledge (Magic) by 1, instead of increasing mana.

 * Miscellaneous
 - Added "No Day/Night Cycle" option when starting single-player maps.